HL7-DaVinci/MRP-Reference-App/README.md

 # MRP Reference Application

 This application demonstrates the Da Vinci MRP medication reconcilation use case.
-Please see the code for details.
+Please see http://build.fhir.org/ig/HL7/davinci-deqm/mrp.html for details.

 ## Install & Run
 Install NodeJS, Go to the app directory and run: